 There are many VR system available on the market, but choosing the right equipment will be crucial for your collaboration.
 Even if you don’t work with large-scale CAD models, we recommend that you use tethered headsets designed for use with a desktop computer like Oculus Rift or HTC Vive.
 Tethered Head-Mounted Devices are the more expensive than smartphone-powered HMDs or standalone devices, but they offer more possibilities.

-2. Prepare your employees for the VR session
+2. Prepare your employees for Virtual Reality Collaboration

 - How the features work